nonblocking/mashroom/packages/plugin-packages/mashroom-http-proxy/README.md

  * _poolMaxTotalSockets_: Max HTTP pool sockets total (Default: null - no limit)
  * _poolMaxSocketsPerHost_: Max HTTP pool sockets per target host (Default: 10)
  * _poolMaxWaitingRequestsPerHost_: Max waiting HTTP requests per target host, needs to be > 0 if set (Default: null - no limit)
- * _socketTimeoutMs_: HTTP socket timeout, 0 means no timeout (Default: 30000 - 30sec)
+ * _socketTimeoutMs_: HTTP socket timeout, which is the time the target has to accept the connection and start sending the response (Default: 30000)
  * _keepAlive_: HTTP connection keep-alive.
 Set this to *false* if you experience random ECONNRESET with the *nodeHttpProxy* implementation,
     see: [https://github.com/nonblocking/mashroom/issues/77](https://github.com/nonblocking/mashroom/issues/77) (Default: true)
  * _retryOnReset_: If the target resets the HTTP connection (because a keep-alive connection is broken) retry once (Default: true)